 When I heard the news it was as if a huge weight was lifted off my shoulders, something I've been carrying so long, I forgot it was not part of me.
 A sickening sense of responsibility, a dark shadow of fear... all lifted so quickly I had to sit down and catch my breath.

 20 years, and it is now over.
 So much pain, and shame and rage.
-Over and done forever, with Death as the guarantee.
+The legacy of a rape and a trial, over and done forever, with Death as the guarantee.

 Julia and I walked down to the water and tossed something old and ugly out to sea - a symbol of all that we were releasing.
 It was a casual ritual.
 No casting of circles or conjuring of witnesses.
 Just a discarding.